azabluda/InfoCarrier.Core/README.md

 ## Sample

 The complete WCF sample is located in the [/sample](sample) folder.
-There you also find an ASP.NET Web API example which also showcases a simple implementation of transcations.
+There you also find simple client/server applications based on [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/index) Web API and [ServiceStack](https://servicestack.net/) with basic support of transactions.

 ### Entities and DbContext